 One Scholar’s Fight for the Equal Rights Amendment: ‘We Can Fix It’

 Professor Julie Suk has spent more than 10 years studying the Equal Rights Amendment, tracking its progress in the U.S. and similar amendments in European countries.
-Now, she’s sharing her wealth of knowledge with the world in her forthcoming book, We the Women: The Unstoppable Mothers of the Equal Rights Amendment.
+Now, she’s sharing her wealth of knowledge with the world in her new book, We the Women: The Unstoppable Mothers of the Equal Rights Amendment.

 “The absence of equal rights for women in our Constitution says something shameful about the Constitution that we have,” Suk, the dean of master’s programs at The Graduate Center, CUNY, tells SUM.
 “We can fix it though.”